fleitner/ovs/Documentation/topics/userspace-tso.rst

 Changing ``userspace-tso-enable`` requires restarting the daemon.

-When using :doc:`vHost User ports <vhost-user>`, TSO may be enabled as follows.
+When using :doc:`vHost User ports <dpdk/vhost-user>`, TSO may be enabled as follows.

 `TSO` is enabled in OvS by the DPDK vHost User backend; when a new guest connection is established, `TSO` is thus advertised to the guest as an